227 Comments

 The religion of climatism relies on climate science, a subset of “the science,” the dogma of “we know,” which is the antithesis of actual science.
 Anyone who sees a weather forecast knows that frequently it doesn’t match the actual weather.
 How can they be so wrong about weather and so right about climate?
 That was a rhetorical question.
 The oligarchs declare themselves to be right, and even if proven wrong, they just remind everyone who’s in charge.

 When free market forces are allowed to work is when all of the best-laid plans of the command and control centralizing authoritarians come crumbling down.
 Like removing the EV tax credit in a certain Big, Beautiful Bill just passed in the US shatters the façade of a market preference for EV's.
-With sufficient rewards (and punishments) central planners can make a market for a product they are pushing on the masses 'for their own (save the planet) good' they appear to wise and sage.
+With sufficient rewards (and punishments) central planners can make a market for a product they are pushing on the masses 'for their own (save the planet) good' they appear to be wise and sage.
 Remove the rewards (and punishments) and the illusion of a market preference shatters.

 https://www.cnbc.com/2025/09/30/ford-ceo-jim-farley-ev-incentives.html